akltech/Object-Detection/README.md

 *  Download the ```samplevideo.mp4``` file and the ```cars.xml``` file from <a href="https://github.com/akltech/Vehicle-Detection/blob/94c946f07dfba7fcd958893d59c074fbe26fe91a/Program%20Files" target="_blank">Program Files</a> into your code directory.
 The ```samplevideo.mp4``` file contains a sample video from a highway surveillance camera.
 <br></p>
 The XML file is a pre-trained classifier for cars.
-Training refers to feeding the machine learning algorithm data so that it can learn to detect specific objects.
+Training refers to feeding the machine learning algorithm data to learn to detect specific objects.
 The ```cars.xml``` file contains features classified as a car or non-car.

 ## Step 1: Read, display and write a video.

 OpenCV's HighGUI API lets you read and write files and play videos in the High-level GUI.
-A GUI (Graphical User Interface) allows you to interact with a computer system through graphical icons, such as the folder icons on a Windows desktop.
 With the HighGUI module, you can load your detection videos into a given directory and view them in real-time.

 **To capture videos from a file, play videos, and write videos, follow these steps:**